desktop/desktop/docs/process/testing.md

       - [ ] Name and email pulled from global `.gitconfig` file, if configured
   	- [ ] If recognized, your avatar is present in example commit; gravatars not recognized
       - [ ] `Continue` okay if fields populated or blank
-  	- [ ] Valid login credentials from dotcom or Enterprise carried through
+  	- [ ] Valid login credentials from github.com or Enterprise carried through
 	  - [ ] User sees Repository landing page if sign in successful
   - [ ] Usage Data
     - [ ] Checked by default; user can uncheck.
 (Should not be checked if user on free plan only.)